FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- TERTIARY IMPLEMENT USER TRACKING. -->

+- A modal overlay is an overkil to resource view ....
+Ill shift to cards with the react pdf image instead with a ready to download button.
 - Improve content section logic.
 Current content section no lesson / video player display is depended on where the first chapter has lesson in it.
 - Confirm data invalidation / refetch upon update - Pay close attention to chapter form behaviour
 - Build comment section.